Load Box CSV data to Google BigQuery with Google Cloud Storage recipe

 Choose Box as your app

-Select Download file as your action.
+Select the Download file action.

 Select the Download file action